-- Wood Fire Pit – A wood fire pit is a standard fire pit that burns wood as its fuel.
+- Wood Fire Pit – A standard fire pit that burns wood as its fuel.
 This kind of fire pit can be built into the ground or raised off of the ground in a tabletop style.
 A fire pit is great for roasting marshmallows for s’mores and also looks great as a backyard centerpiece.
 These are the most common type of wood-burning outdoor fireplaces.

-- Chimenea – A chimenea is a beautiful piece that stands on legs and burns wood inside of it.
-A chiminea can come in many different styles.
-A chiminea can be cast iron, clay, or the chiminea can even have a beautiful patina on them whether they are cast iron or some other material.
+- Chimenea – This is a beautiful piece that stands on legs and burns wood inside of it.
+A chimenea can come in many different styles.
+A chimenea can be cast iron or clay, or the chimenea can even have a beautiful patina on them whether they are cast iron or some other material.

 Gas fireplaces come in a variety of types as well.
 They typically use propane gas or natural gas.
 A fire pit table is the most common type.
 This allows for a raised outdoor fireplace design.
 They can sometimes have the fire bowl filled with fire glass or lava rocks.
 It isn’t unusual to see an outdoor gas fireplace made out of stainless steel.
 Here are the gas types of outdoor fireplaces:

 - Propane Gas Fire Pit – This is an outdoor fire pit or fire pit table that uses propane as its fuel source.

 - Natural Gas Fire Pit – This is a fire pit that uses natural gas.

 - Outdoor Fireplace Burner – These are outdoor-style gas fireplaces that may or may not have a gas log placed inside them depending on the flame style.